 What Is Indica?

-Typically known for their relaxing properties, Indica strains originally grew in cold, northern climates.
+Typically known for the relaxing properties some patients experience, Indica strains originally grew in cold, northern climates.
 They grew shorter and stockier because of these environments, with a shorter life cycle that allowed them to be harvested before the colder weather hit.

 Indica Origin